PhD, Educational Psychology, University of Illinois Urbana-Champaign

 Honors and Awards

-Chin earned her MS in human factors and PhD in educational psychology at the University of Illinois at Urbana-Champaign and did her postdoctoral training in systems design engineering at the University of Waterloo.
-Before joining the iSchool, Chin was a faculty member in biomedical and health information sciences at the College of Applied Health Sciences at the University of Illinois at Chicago.
+Chin earned her MS in human factors and PhD in educational psychology (cognitive sciences in teaching and learning) at the University of Illinois Urbana-Champaign and did her postdoctoral training in systems design engineering at the University of Waterloo.
+Before joining the iSchool, Chin was a faculty member in biomedical and health information sciences at the College of Applied Health Sciences at the University of Illinois Chicago.

 Courses currently teaching